Quinver/FlashCards-Angular/README.md

 ```bash
 cd FlashCards-Angular
 ```
-5. Finally, run the Docker containers defined in the docker-compose.yml file:
+5. Finally, run the Docker containers defined in the docker-compose.yml file(This will take a while):
 ```bash
 sudo docker-compose up
 ```